weDevsOfficial/wp-user-frontend/readme.txt

 = I am having problem with uploading files =
 Please check if you've specified the max upload size on setting

+= Why "Edit Post" page shows "invalid post id"?=
+This page is for the purpose of editing posts.
+You shouldn't access this page directly.
+First you need to go to the dashboard, then when you click "edit", you'll be redirected to the edit page with that post id.
+Then you'll see the edit post form.

 == Changelog ==